-How to Manage Your Warehouse Connection
+Managing Your Warehouse Connection

 Editing the Warehouse Table Selections

-Once you’ve set up a warehouse, you can edit what tables are actively refreshing.
+Once you’ve set up a warehouse, you can edit which tables are actively refreshing.
 Find the connection that is actively warehousing data and select the “Manage Connection” from the Connection Details section on the Connection Details Page.
 This will reopen the Warehouse Table Selection flow where you can change which tables are toggled on or off and edit any custom tables you have set up.

 Interpreting the Warehouse Table